Passport Down Under is reader-supported and may earn commission from purchases made through links in this article.

 1hour 30mins | 131km

 Picture yourself spending the weekend strolling around gorgeous gardens, browsing local boutiques and dining at award-winning restaurants.
-In wintertime, Bowral (just 90 minutes’ drive from Sydney) offers a romantic weekend getaway near Sydney, no matter what the weather has in store for you.
-Cricket fans can head to the Bradman Museum, which celebrates the career of this locally raised son, while treasure hunters will find plenty of inspiration in the town’s antique stores, secondhand bookshops and art galleries.
+In wintertime, Bowral (just 90 minutes drive from Sydney) offers a romantic weekend getaway near Sydney, no matter what the weather has in store for you.
+There are so many amazing things to do in Bowral; Cricket fans can head to the Bradman Museum, which celebrates the career of this locally raised son, while treasure hunters will find plenty of inspiration in the town’s antique stores, secondhand bookshops and art galleries.
 If you do want a more invigorating walk, you can ascend to the Bowral Lookout, which forms part of Mount Gibraltar Reserve.

 While Bowral offers accommodation to suit all budgets, we think you can’t go past historic Hopewood House, the former residence of Australian artist, Tim Storrier.
 This grand estate offers boutique accommodation in four beautifully appointed rooms, each of which is named after one of Storrier’s works.
 When it’s time to eat, you can dine at one of the global eateries in Bowral’s centre, enjoy provincial cuisine at Harry’s on mingle with the locals at the Scottish Arms Hotel.